basho/newrelic_riak_plugin/README.md

 ##Installation:

-   * Download the [Riak Plugin](https://github.com/newrelic-platform/basho_riak_plugin) to the folder you'd like to execute it from.
+   * Download this repository to the folder you'd like to execute it from.
    * Navigate to the folder that the plugin is downloaded to.
    * Edit the config/newrelic_plugin.yml file and add your New Relic License key where the value "YOUR_LICENSE_KEY_HERE" is at.
    * Edit the riak_agent.rb file and change the GUID to something unique to your application (it's set by default to 'com.basho.riak_agent')